abisxir/alasgar/README.md

 More lights
 ===========
-As you see our scene has just one light and the light is moving, let us add a new light to try another type of lights:
+As you see our scene has just one light and the light is moving.
+Let us add a new light to try another type of lights:

 ```nim
 ...